nbleykhman/Intel-Capstone-Project/README.md

 # Intel Data Analysis for Sustainability

-This capstone project was completed as part of the Global Career Accelerator program, in collaboration with Intel's Sustainability team.
+This capstone project was completed as part of the Global Career Accelerator - Coding for Data Program, in collaboration with Intel's Sustainability team.
 Our objective was to assist Intel in selecting the optimal location for a new data center by evaluating factors such as energy availability, energy usage, and other relevant criteria.